Neofect/Communicator/README.md

 	}

 ##### Message encoder
 Message encoder builds a binary packet from an instance of message class.
 Encoder is used for outgoing messages.
-Let's create a message encoder called `SimpleRobotMessageEncoder` subclassing `MessageEncoder`.
+Let's create a message encoder called `SimpleRobotMessageEncoder` by subclassing `MessageEncoder`.

 	public class SimpleRobotMessageEncoder extends MessageEncoder {